Alexmalab/whxy_washer_bug/README.md

 # whxy_washer_bug

-this is a simple android application which shows the bugs of washer machine system in Wuhan College
+this is a simple android application which u can abuse the  washer machine system in Wuhan College